itowlson/spin/docs/content/sips/draft-000-templates.md

   write different docs for every language.
 * Having our own system doesn't preclude offering Spin templates via language-idiomatic systems too.
+* We can provide features that require knowledge of Spin application structure, such as incrementally adding components or filtering on the current trigger.

 Reasons why we shouldn't: